Bansuri Bliss Members Lessons

-All Bansuri Bliss members are welcome and encouraged to attend all the classes.
+All members are encouraged to attend as many classes as possible!

 About The Beginners Classes

-Lessons are led by advanced students of Bansuri Bliss Founder Dr. Kerry Kriger.
-Each instructor is a Bansuri Bliss Member who has spent significant amounts of time practicing and attending lessons, and who has demonstrated a solid understanding of the fundamentals of bansuri and north Indian classical music.
+Lessons are led by Bansuri Bliss Founder Dr. Kerry Kriger and/or his advanced students.
+Student instructors are Bansuri Bliss Members who have spent significant amounts of time practicing and attending lessons, and who have demonstrated a solid understanding of the fundamentals of bansuri and north Indian classical music.

 Lessons focus on the essential knowledge that beginner bansuri players should acquire, including: